Cghlewis/data-mgmt-ed-research-book/_book/06-planning.md

 Funder required data management plans are hopeful outlines for future practices.
 However, the broad theory behind our DMPs do not actually prepare us for the complex implementation of those plans in practice [@borycz_implementing_2021].
 Therefore, it is important to spend time, before your project begins, planning and preparing for data management.
 It is an upfront time investment but this sort of slow science leads to better data outcomes.
 Reproducibility begins in the planning phase.
 Taking time to create, document, and train staff on data management standards before your project begins helps to ensure that your processes are implemented with fidelity and can be replicated consistently throughout the entire study.

 Planning the day-to-day management of your project data has many other benefits as well.
 It allows you to anticipate and overcome barriers to managing your data, such as communication issues, training needs, or potential tool issues.
-This type of planning also saves you time in the long run, removing the last minute scrambling that can occur when trying to organize your data at the end of a project.
+This type of planning also saves you time in the long run, removing the last-minute scrambling that can occur when trying to organize your data at the end of a project.
 Last, this type of planning can mitigate errors.
 Viewing errors as problems created by poorly planned workflows, rather than individual failures, helps us to see how data management planning can lead to better data [@strand_error_2021].
-While data management planning can not remove all chances of errors creeping into your data [@eaker_what_2016], it can most certainly reduce those errors and prevent them from "compounding over time" [@alston_beginners_2021, p.4].
+While data management planning cannot remove all chances of errors creeping into your data [@eaker_what_2016], it can most certainly reduce those errors and prevent them from "compounding over time" [@alston_beginners_2021, p.4].

 ## Goals of planning

 This planning phase should include a series of regular meetings with core decision makers.
-For this purpose, it can be helpful to form a data management working group (DMWG), consisting of PIs, key project staff, and other decision makers (e.g., methodologists), who can attend planning meetings and provide feedback as needed throughout the project [@van_bochove_data_2023].
+For this purpose, it can be helpful to form a data management working group (DMWG), consisting of investigators, key project staff, and other decision makers (e.g., methodologists), who can attend planning meetings and provide feedback as needed throughout the project [@van_bochove_data_2023].
 There are several goals to accomplish during these planning meetings.

-1. Further flesh out project goals laid out in a grant proposal (e.g., confirm measures being collected in your study)
+1. Further flesh out project goals laid out in a grant proposal (e.g., confirm measures being collected in your study).
-1. Finalize a timeline for goals (e.g., confirm the data collection timeline)
+1. Finalize a timeline for goals (e.g., confirm the data collection timeline).
-1. Lay out specific tasks required in order to accomplish data management plans
+1. Lay out specific tasks required to accomplish data management plans.
-1. Assign roles and responsibilities for specific tasks
+1. Assign roles and responsibilities for specific tasks.
-1. Make decisions around how to manage tasks and communication
+1. Make decisions around how to manage tasks and communication.

 Make sure to come to every meeting with an agenda to stay on track and to take detailed notes.
 These notes will be the basis for creating all of your documentation (see Chapter \@ref(document)).
-All meeting notes should be stored in a central location where team members can reference them as needed (e.g., a planning folder with notes ordered by date, a centrally located running document).

 At the end of the planning period, the team should have a clear plan for what the project goals are, when goals should be accomplished, how goals will be accomplished, who is in charge of completing tasks associated with goals, and what additional resources are needed to accomplish goals.